-This scanner utilizes a low-power laser diode.
+This scanner utilizes up to 4 low-power laser diodes.
 Although staring directly at the laser beam momentarily causes no known biological damage, avoid staring at the beam as one would with any very strong light source, such as the sun.